-Joe Minicozzi, Principal at Urban3, a spatial analytics and planning firm from Asheville NC, do things a little differently.
-Rather than trying to predict the future, or espouse a particularly theory, they look at the data.
+Joe Minicozzi, Principal at Urban3, a spatial analytics and planning firm from Asheville NC, does things a little differently.
+Rather than trying to predict the future, or espouse a particular theory, his firm looks at the data.
 Using 3D visualization in ArcGIS, Urban3 takes publicly available assessor and sales tax data and creates 3D maps showing what Joe describes as the “potency” of land uses-- the highest property values and sales tax per square acre.

-We know intuitively that properties located in downtown, walkable neighborhoods contribute more to city and county taxes than do properties at the outskirts of town.
-But it's difficult to conceptualize this difference without a visual presentation.
-Add to this the cost of infrastructure associated with building further away from the heart of town, and the Urban3, data-driven perspective becomes a critical solution to many of Colorado’s most pressing problems.
+We know intuitively that properties located in downtown as well as walkable neighborhoods contribute more to city and county taxes than properties at the outskirts of town.
+Add to this the cost of infrastructure associated with building further away from the heart of town.
+It's difficult to conceptualize this difference without a visual presentation and the Urban3, data-driven perspective is a critical solution to many of Colorado’s most pressing problems.

 In Nederland, Joe presented to community members, town trustees, the downtown development authority board and local developer.
 His presentation touched on the evolution of Asheville, NC, the economic potency of downtown buildings, and the history and current challenges facing Nederland based on land use data.
 In the discussion afterwards, community members and local leaders talked about the need to find other towns ('grandfathers') to serve as role models for growth, the need to balance ecological concerns with economic ones, and how to approach the need for additional housing.